wp-plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 Stable tag: 5.0
 License: GPLv2 or later

-Easy MailChimp Forms allows you to painlessly add MailChimp signup forms to your WordPress site and track user activity with interactive reports.
+Easy MailChimp Forms allows you to painlessly add MailChimp signup forms to your WordPress site and track campaign statistics with interactive and printable reports.

 == Description ==